-Primary/Secondary Piping
+Primary/Secondary Piping (RECOMMENDED)

-Although acceptable, the system is not as cost effective as reverse return piping.
-Figure 12 shows a typical primary/secondary piping system.
+Figure 12 shows a typical single and multiple boiler primary/secondary piping system.
 A dedicated pump is used to maintain a constant water flow through the boiler.
 Flow must be properly accounted for in the design of primary/secondary systems.
 In order to prevent boiler(s) short cycling the system flow must be equal to or higher than the boiler(s) local flow.
-Systems using multiple boilers can be installed using a primary/ secondary manifold system, Figure 13.
+Primary/ Secondary systems using multiple boilers can also be installed using a hydraulic separator, Figure 13.